peerkar/liferay-gsearch/gsearch-learn-to-rank-scripts/README.md

 This is part of the Liferay GSearch LTR functionality, which consists of:

-1. __Click tracking service:__ used to gather result ranking data
+1. __Click tracking service:__ used to gather result ranking data (gsearch-click-tracking module)
 1. __LTR Python scripts (here):__ used to update the judgement list and model to ES
-1. __The custom LTR query type support in the Liferay GSearch core:__ allows to use SLTR queries as rescorers.
+1. __The custom LTR query type support in the Liferay GSearch core:__ allows to use SLTR queries as rescorers (example provided in the Rescorer configuration)

 # Installation